 The nature of the fracture is dependent on where the blow occurred, the location of the injury, and the particular object which caused the injury.
 Further, a sharp object is more likely to penetrate the skull and lead to a concurrent brain injury.
 The types of fractures include:

 These fractures occur when the victim suffers a blow to the head.
-This often happens in a car accidents, slip-and-fall accidents, other types of blunt-force or sharp trauma.
+This often happens in a car accident, slip-and-fall accidents, other types of blunt-force or sharp trauma.

 Obviously, an open fracture may be immediately recognizable.
 Not all fractures are evident to the naked eye, however.
 Symptoms of a skull fracture may include: